Pylons/pyramid/docs/narr/security.rst

 A principal is usually a user id, however it also may be a group id if your authentication system provides group information and the security policy is written to respect them.
-The ``RemoteUserACLSecurityPolicy`` does not respect group information.
+The ``RemoteUserInheritingACLSecurityPolicy`` does not respect group information.

 ACL Inheritance
 ---------------

-While the security policy is in place, if a model object does not have an ACL when it is the context, its *parent* is consulted for an ACL.
+While any security policy is in place, if a model object does not have an ACL when it is the context, its *parent* is consulted for an ACL.
 If that object does not have an ACL, *its* parent is consulted for an ACL, ad infinitum, until we've reached the root and there are no more parents left.

+With *non-inheriting* security policy variants
-The *first* ACL found by the security policy will be used as the effective ACL.
+(e.g. ``WhoACLSecurityPolicy`` and ``RemoteUserACLSecurityPolicy``), the *first* ACL found by the security policy will be used as the effective ACL.
 No combination of ACLs found during traversal or backtracking is done.

+With *inheriting* security policy variants
+(e.g. ``WhoInheritingACLSecurityPolicy`` and
+``RemoteUserInheritingACLSecurityPolicy``), *all* ACLs in the context's :term:`lineage` are consulted when determining whether access is allowed or denied.

+:ref:`security_policies_api_section` for more information about the features of the default security policies and the difference between the inheriting and non-inheriting variants.

+.. note:: It is recommended that you use the inheriting variant of a security policy.
+Inheriting variants of security policies make it possible for you to form a security strategy based on context ACL "inheritance" rather than needing to keep all information about an object's security state in a single ACL attached to that object.
+   It's much easier to code applications that dynamically change ACLs if ACL inheritance is used.
+In reality, the non-inheriting security policy variants exist only for backwards compatibility with applications that used them in versions of :mod:`repoze.bfg` before 0.8.
+If this backwards compatibility was not required, the non-inheriting variants probably just wouldn't exist.

 Location-Awareness
 ------------------